YaqiangCao/cLoops2/README.md

 <img align="center" width="300" height="500" src="https://github.com/YaqiangCao/cLoops2/blob/master/pngs/gm_aggLoops.png">
 </p>

-For Hi-Trac, we expect the aggregated loops pattern as above:
+For Hi-TrAC, we expect the aggregated loops pattern as above:
 - highly enriched signal at the center for loop regions;
-- relative higher signal from the two anchors, as for Hi-Trac, anchors are expected to be peaks in the 1D.
+- relative higher signal from the two anchors, as for Hi-TrAC, anchors are expected to be peaks in the 1D.

 ### Rountine analysis step 10: call domains
 ```